Energetical self-organization of a few strongly interacting particles: Excited States

 In this section we examine the self-organization of the interacting particles at excited states away from the ground state.
-In Fig. \ref{fig4} we plot the Euler $\chi$ versus each excited state (red curve), for a system with four particles at filling $f=\frac{4}{4\times3}$, with interaction strength $U=5$ and hopping $t=1$ in Eq. \ref{eq1}.
-The black curve corresponds to $t=0$, when the energy of the system is solely determined by the interaction term in Eq. \ref{eq1}.
-The number of edges $M$ between nearest-neighboring(adjacent) particles in the Hubbard lattice determines the integer energies of the system, via $M=\frac{E}{U}$.
-The corresponding Euler numbers are given by $\chi=N-\frac{E}{U}$ represented by the plateaus in the black curve in Fig. \ref{fig4}.
+In figure \ref{fig4} we plot the Euler $\chi$ versus each excited state (red curve), for a system with four particles at filling $f=\frac{4}{4\times3}$, with interaction strength $U=5$ and hopping $t=1$ in Eq. \ref{eq1}.
+The black curve corresponds to $t=0$, when the energy of the system is purely determined by the interaction term in Eq. \ref{eq1}.
+The number of edges(bonds) $M$ between nearest-neighboring(adjacent) particles in the Hubbard lattice determines the integer energies of the system, via $M=\frac{E}{U}$.
+The corresponding Euler numbers are given by $\chi=N-\frac{E}{U}$ represented by the plateaus in the black curve in figure \ref{fig4}.
 The corresponding many-body states, for example at the plateau with $\chi=3$, consist of particle structures (Fock states) with three clusters, containing an edge with two adjacent particles and two free particles, arranged in various positions inside the Hubbard lattice.

-When the hopping term is added in Eq. \ref{eq1} ($t=1$), represented by the red curve in Fig. \ref{fig4}, the system forms various states with values of $\chi$ that fluctuate around the plateaus in the black curve.
+When the hopping term is added in Eq. \ref{eq1} ($t=1$), the result is represented by the red curve in figure \ref{fig4}.
+The system forms various states with values of $\chi$ that fluctuate around the plateaus in the black curve for $t=0$.
 The most interesting effect is encountered inside the encircled areas, which contain states that preserve the same $\chi$ for both $t=0$ and $t=1$.
-These states are degenerate at integer energies E=0,5,10 corresponding to integer Euler $\chi=4,3,2$.
-The respective many-body wavefunctions are linear superpositions of various Fock states with different particle structures.
-The most remarkable effect that we have found occurs inside the encircled area at the plateau with $\chi=3$ in Fig. \ref{fig4}.
-The corresponding states are linear superpositions of Fock states with different individual Euler $\chi$, not necessarily equal to three.
-In order to demonstrate this effect, in the inset of Fig. \ref{fig4}, we plot the total contribution of the probability amplitudes for the Fock states with $\chi=3$ in the superposition, $P(\chi=3)$, for each one of the degenerate states inside the encircled area.
+These states are degenerate at integer energies $E=0,5,10$ corresponding to integer Euler numbers $\chi=4,3,2$.
+As for the ground state, the respective many-body wavefunctions are linear superpositions of various Fock states with different particle structures.
+The most remarkable effect that we have found occurs inside the encircled area at the plateau with $\chi=3$ in figure \ref{fig4}.
+The corresponding states are linear superpositions of Fock states with different individual Euler numbers $\chi$, not necessarily equal to three.
+In order to demonstrate this effect, in the inset of figure \ref{fig4}, we plot the total contribution of the probability amplitudes for the Fock states with $\chi=3$ in the superposition, $P(\chi=3)$, for each one of the degenerate states inside the encircled area.
 For any value of the $\chi$, we have